Learning continuous state of charge dependent thermal decomposition kinetics for Li-ion cathodes using Kolmogorov-Arnold Chemical Reaction Neural Networks (KA-CRNNs): Methodology

 Optimization of all kinetic parameters to multiple datasets presents a challenge, especially when coupling cathode-specific and SOC-varying reactions to the universal electrolyte oxidation through $\nu$.
 To ensure a meaningful converged model, the loss function takes an augmented mean squared error (MSE) formulation with physics-informed penalties,

 $\mathcal{L}(\bm{\theta})$ is the overall loss function that informs model optimization through gradient stepping of the values in $\bm{\theta}$.
 In addition to the MSE term computed against the DSC data, $\mathcal{L}_{mono}(\bm{\theta})$ provides a soft monotonic penalty on the spinel to rock salt reaction enthalpy and the oxygen production stoichiometric coefficient, encouraging but not requiring both to increase across SOCs based on our physical knowledge from Sec. \ref{sec:method-review} of decreased thermal stability at elevated SOCs.
-These two variables are highly correlated via their overlapping behavior in the second observable heat release peak at all SOCs (Fig. \ref{fig:data}), making their inference slightly underconstrained and requiring this $\mathcal{L}_{mono}(\bm{\theta})$ penalty to avoid overfitting.
-A similar constraint for the layered to spinel reaction enthalpy is not needed, as those reaction enthalpies are fully constrained by the area under the first observable heat release peak in Fig. \ref{fig:data}, with no competing reactions. $\mathcal{L}_{min}(\bm{\theta})$ provides an increasing penalty on reaction orders less than unity as they approach zero, which helps maintain reasonable rate law formulations and ensure numerical stability.
-Note that $n_3$ is treated outside of the sums as it is a scalar value, while the SOC-dependent $n_1$ and $n_2$ are sampled at the nine SOCs provided in the data. $\mathcal{L}_{max}(\bm{\theta})$ similarly provides an increasing penalty for large values of all reaction orders and non-exponential temperature factors, to prevent nonsensical parameterizations.
-These are especially relevant for the electrolyte oxidation reaction, which given the very narrow peaks at high SOCs is prone to drifting toward extreme parameter values.
-These loss constraints provide knowledge-based guardrails that ensure a meaningful final model without hampering its interpretability or realistic chemical physics.
+These two variables are highly correlated via their overlapping behavior in the second observable heat release peak at all SOCs (Fig. \ref{fig:data}), making their inference slightly underconstrained and requiring this $\mathcal{L}_{mono}(\bm{\theta})$ penalty to avoid overfitting. {The monotonic penalty is achieved numerically in Eq. {\ref{loss_mono}} by computing the R2 reaction enthalpy and oxygen production stoichiometry at all training/testing SOC locations $j$, and penalizing the loss function at any point where the value at $j-1$ exceeds the value at $j$ (i.e., the parameter is not increasing).
+A $10^2$ weight is included on the $\nu$ penalty to bring it to the same scale as the naturally larger $\Delta H_2$ term.} A similar constraint for the layered to spinel reaction enthalpy is not needed, as those reaction enthalpies are fully constrained by the area under the first observable heat release peak in Fig. \ref{fig:data}, with no competing reactions. $\mathcal{L}_{min}(\bm{\theta})$ provides an increasing penalty on reaction orders less than unity as they approach zero, which helps maintain reasonable rate law formulations and ensure numerical stability. {The shape of this penalty, as shown in Eq. {\ref{loss_min}}, is defined by the reciprocal function.
+The subtraction and maximum functions serve to smoothly reduce the penalty to zero as the reaction orders approach and exceed unity.
+The nested sum applies this penalty at all nine train/test SOC $j$, as well as to both KA-CRNN reaction orders for reactions $k=1$ and $k=2$. $n_3$ is treated separately, as is it a scalar value that does not require SOC sampling.} $\mathcal{L}_{max}(\bm{\theta})$ similarly provides an increasing penalty for large values of all reaction orders and non-exponential temperature factors, to prevent nonsensical parameterizations.
+This is especially relevant for the electrolyte oxidation reaction, which given the very narrow peaks at high SOCs is prone to drifting toward extreme parameter values. {The scales of these penalties are adjusted with weights in front of each term in Eq. {\ref{loss_max}}, while the rate of increase is adjusted with integer exponents.
+As in Eq. {\ref{loss_min}}, $n_3$ and $b_3$ are treated independently, while $n_k$ and $b_k$ for $k=1:2$ are treated in the nested sampling loops to account for the two reactions at nine SOCs.} These loss constraints provide knowledge-based guardrails that ensure a meaningful final model without hampering its interpretability or realistic chemical physics.